Get insider access

 7.2 Commute/Travel

-The Sony WH-CH720N Wireless are decent for commute and travel.
-These over-ears have a comfortable fit and over 38 hours of continuous battery life, which will easily last through long commutes or trips.
-They're also equipped with an ANC system to help cut down ambient noise around you.
-However, they have trouble reducing rumbly bus and plane engine noise, though they're better suited for cutting down passenger chit-chat.
+The Sony WH-CH720N are decent for commutes and traveling.
+These over-ears have a comfortable, lightweight fit and over 38 hours of continuous battery life to easily last through long bus rides or flights.
+Their ANC system helps cut down ambient noise around you.
+However, they have trouble totally reducing rumbly bus and plane engine noise, though they're better suited for cutting down passenger chit-chat.
+They're also not particularly portable as they don't fold down smaller or include a case.

 Pros